 These tanks are located at the C-746-U Solid Waste Landfill, northeast of PGDP.
 There is one 1,000-gal diesel tank and one 500-gal gasoline tank.
-The fuel is used in equipment associated with the C-746-U Landfill.
+These tanks currently are not in use, and the fuel has been used in equipment associated with the C-746-U Landfill.

 C-746-U Storage Tanks BMPs.
-BMPs for these storage tanks are established in the DOE Spill Prevention Control and Countermeasures (SPCC) Plan, PAD-REG-1005.
+BMPs for these fuel storage tanks are established in the DOE Spill Prevention Control and Countermeasures (SPCC) Plan, PAD-REG-1005.
 The BMPs for these tanks include secondary containment, administrative controls, integrity testing, and inspections.
-Releases from these tanks would flow to the C-746-U Lagoon, which flows to KPDES Outfall 019.
-The lagoon is not discharged until sample analysis indicates compliance with applicable KPDES requirements.
+Releases from these tanks would flow to the C-746-U Basin, which flows to KPDES Outfall 019.
+The basin is not discharged until sample analysis indicates compliance with applicable KPDES requirements.

 This BMP Plan hereby incorporates the policies, procedures, and BMPs established in the current revision of the SPCC for these tanks to prevent and mitigate releases from this facility.
 Refer to the SPCC document for additional information.
-This includes an annual inner tank integrity test.

-2.4.9 Runoff Due to Disturbance of Historic Release/Spill Sites
+2.4.8 Runoff Due to Disturbance of Historic Release/Spill Sites